mchion/reddit_ELT_pipeline/README.md

 \
 The reason why we make hourly requests is due to the API's limitation of only being able to receive the most recent 100 comments per request.
 Wait to long, and more than 100 comments may be posted and our request would be unable to recapture those comments without significant de-duplication efforts.
 Because this particular subreddit has a relatively low, steady comment rate per hour, extracting **every hour** provides us with enough cushion to make sure there are less than 100 comments between extraction times.
 We also extract during an off-hour time (such as 17 minutes past the hour) in order to lessen the burden on the Reddit API during the more popular on-the-hour times.\
 \
-If we were dealing with a more popular subreddit where the rate of comments becomes similar to a near streaming data source, we would have to consider using a message queue like Kafka before possibly loading it into our storage.
+If our project dealt with a more popular subreddit where the rate of comments becomes similar to a near streaming data source, we would have to consider using a message queue like Kafka before possibly loading it into our storage.

 ## Staging Area